mdavidson9/docs.balsamiq.com/content/mybalsamiq/tos.md

 We log application data (username and email, subdomain and project name).
 We rotate logs with 14-days conservation.
 We stream logs from our servers to our own secure recorder server using SSL.

-As mentioned [above](#who-can-see-my-credit-card-number), we rely on Pin Payments for payment processing.
+As mentioned [above](#who-can-see-my-credit-card-number), we rely on Pin Payments and Stripe for payment processing.

 We use [PubNub](http://www.pubnub.com/) to provide real-time updates, always sent over SSL.
 Here's their [privacy policy](http://www.pubnub.com/privacy-policy).